litentry/litentry-docs/src/registrar/registrar.md

 As for LowQuality, it makes no sense to provide such a judgment for a requested user as a final judgement.
 Litentry registrar will automatically provide further hints to guide the user to update his identity.
 After all the information is verified correctly, the user will receive Reasonable.
 In this way, a user can not only save his fee (since we only provide one judgement for him) but also save his time (since Litentry registrar will point out imprecise or low quality identity timely).

-At the current phase, Litentry registrar doesn’t support providing a judgement level of KnownGood since it needs cooperation with third-part KYC services.
+At the current phase, Litentry registrar doesn’t support providing a judgement level of KnownGood since it needs cooperation with third-party KYC services.
 We’d like to support it with well-known KYC organizations in the future.

 ## Implementation Details
 The key components of the Litentry registrar are shown as follows.
 It mainly includes Validators, Event Listener, ProvideJudgement Service and Database Service.
 Figure1.1 presents the architecture of the Litentry registrar, and Figure1.2 shows the main workflow of the registrar.